Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-As a result, there may be too many messages for recipients to open and engage with.
 As you know, ESPs view a lack of recipient engagement with your messages as a sign that you’re not sending content people want, and it could hurt the future deliverability of your email campaigns.
 With that in mind, monitor recipient engagement with your holiday messages closely and adjust your mailing schedule as needed to ensure your messages keep going to inboxes.

 Who do you want to connect with, and who is most likely to be interested in your Black Friday and Cyber Monday messages and offers?
 It’s imperative that you create buyer personas and segment your lists effectively to get the best results for your campaigns (and stay out of the spam folder).

-The key to email marketing success at any time during the year is to send the most relevant messages possible to the right audiences, and to do it, you need to create small, segmented lists and send personalized, hyper-relevant content to the people on those small lists.
+The key to email marketing success at any time during the year is to send the most relevant messages possible to the right audiences.
+To do it, you need to create small, segmented lists and send personalized, hyper-relevant content to the people on those small lists.

 No matter how many days or weeks you schedule messages, you need to include content in your messages that follows four phases in order for your Black Friday and Cyber Monday email marketing to be successful.
 Those four phases are: